 Discomfort is necessarily accompanied by physical symptoms (tremors in the limbs, accelerated heart rate, disruption of the gastrointestinal tract, fever).

 Specialists identify several types of this phobia.
 They are similar in symptomatology but differ in the sources of the fear itself.
 To understand how to deal with a problem, you need to determine the specific form in which it manifests itself.
 Sometimes this requires the help of a professional.

 - Peyraphobia – horror in front of the audience.

 - Lalophobia – fear of diction disturbance, stuttering.

-- Children’s experiences.
+- Childhood Experiences.
 For example, the psychological discomfort caused by peer ridicule during a performance.

-- The manifestation of neurotic diseases.
-So, the lack of control over your emotional state can further result in a fear of speaking in public, in front of an audience.
+- The Manifestation of Neurotic Diseases.
+So, the lack of control over your emotional state can further result in fear of speaking in public, in front of an audience.

-- Complexes associated with their own appearance or speech.
+- Complexes Associated with the Appearance or Speech.
 Self-criticism is both an engine and a brake.
-Complexity makes it difficult to objectively assess the situation.
+Complexity makes it difficult to assess the situation objectively.

 - Education.
-Some parents prohibit their children from leading a public lifestyle or limit their personal space, which makes access to the audience a painful departure from their comfort zone.
+Some parents prohibit their children from leading a public lifestyle or limiting their personal space, making access to the audience a painful departure from their comfort zone.

 Before the start of the event, the glossophobia may experience the following body reactions to stress:

 - nervousness is reflected in gestures;

 - increased heart rate;

 - changes in facial expressions;